petershin/liferay-learn/docs/commerce/latest/en/inventory-management.md

 ## Setting Inventory by Warehouse

+{bdg-secondary}`Liferay DXP 2023.Q4+/Portal 7.4 GA98+`

+If you have a unit of measure configured for the SKU, inventory is managed by that unit.

+{bdg-secondary}`Liferay DXP 2023.Q3/Portal 7.4 GA97 and Below`

-In Liferay, inventory is managed per SKU.
+Inventory is managed per SKU.
 Read [Setting Inventory by Warehouse](./inventory-management/setting-inventory-by-warehouse.md) for more information.

 ```{important}
 Each product in the inventory must be associated to at least one SKU.